How to create PCBs

 Wrapping Up

 Hopefully this quick crash course in PCB design has been useful and inspiring.
 I had always thought it was quite intimidating until I went to a talk on how someone designed conference PCB badges with some other PCB design software, and it's super cool to build something on your computer and eventually have a physical PCB!
+Keep an eye out for my next blog post where I'll be assembling my next project.
 Until next time...